Student Organization Recognition Process

 - Avoidance of any act of dishonesty, breach of law or University regulation, or any public or private act that brings discredit to the University.

-- In order to maintain University recognition clubs must submit an updated Club Contact Card to the Clubs Office at the beginning of each academic year (these will be placed in the club mailboxes at the beginning of the fall semester).
+- In order to maintain University recognition clubs must submit an updated Club Contact Card to the Clubs Office at the beginning of each academic year (these can be picked up from the front desk of the clubs and activities office).
 Return the card to the Clubs Office within 30 days of the start of the semester.
 Failure to submit this card will result in the club being declared inactive.
 Once declared inactive, the club must repeat the entire club recognition process to regain active status.

-- Academic Requirements for Student Officers: Students desiring to hold a leadership role for their club (President and Treasurer) must submit an unofficial HSU academic transcript along with their Clubs Contact Card.
-Transcripts will be evaluated to make sure that they comply with the CSU minimum requirements for Minor Student Representative Student Officers.
+- 7. Academic Requirements for Student Officers: Students desiring to hold a leadership role for their club (President and Treasurer) must comply with the CSU minimum requirements for Minor Student Representative Student Officers.
 The requirements are:

 - Students must be matriculated, enrolled at HSU and maintain a minimum overall GPA of 2.0, (GPA of 3.0 for Post-baccalaureate student) be in good standing, and cannot be on any type of probation.